 My most successful sprints are in the 30 minutes before I leave for my job as a physician.
 Writing against the clock gives me focus and freedom.
 I am more productive and creative when I know there is a limit to how long I can write.
 Writing then becomes a treat or indulgence that ends when I have to go to work.

-So if you’re having trouble staying focused, give tomato time a try.
+So if you’re having trouble staying focused while writing your book, give tomato time a try.